image357/password/docs/multiple.md

 * `SetDefaultManager` / `CPWD__SetDefaultManager`
 * `RegisterDefaultManager` / `CPWD__RegisterDefaultManger`

-They enable you to configure each instance step by step via the appropriate function calls to, e.g., their storage backend.
+They enable you to configure each instance step by step via the appropriate function calls (e.g. storage backend).
 Once configuration is done, you can simply push the current default manager onto the "named stack" via `RegisterDefaultManager`.
 In Go, you can access this stack via the global variable `Managers`.
 In C/C++ you have to retrieve managers indirectly via `CPWD__SetDefaultManager`.
 All standard interface calls will always route to the current default manger.